kav-institute/ddmdn/README.md

 # Create a workspace folder on your local machine
 mkdir .../ddmdn_workspace/

-# Extract "benchmarks", "full" and "trained_models" directories to:
+# Extract "benchmarks", "full", and "trained_models" directories to:
 .../ddmdn_workspace/datasets/

 # Result: